 1. Patagonia: Patagonia, a California-based clothing company, has a long history of being a green business.
-Founded in 1972 by Yvon Chouinard, it has been a contributor to environmental causes since the beginnings, contributing 1% of their total sales or 10% of their profit (whichever is more) to earth-focused charities and organizations.
+Founded in 1972 by Yvon Chouinard, it has been a contributor to environmental causes since the beginning, contributing 1% of its total sales or 10% of its profit (whichever is more) to earth-focused charities and organizations.
 Since the program was started, the company has donated over $25 million to over 1,000 groups.
 Their commitment to green doesn’t stop there; as their facilities have served as models of LEED certification, they have supported a number of environmental initiatives -including a clothing recycling program and an internship program.

 2. The Body Shop: Today, The Body Shop has over 2,400 stores in 61 countries.
 But back in 1976, it was just the dream of one woman who decided to open a natural and organic personal care store in her West Sussex hometown after being inspired by a California visit.
 While the shop started out selling natural products, its social activism increased over the years, with initiatives to help save the whales, not test on animals, support women and stop human rights abuses.
 Today, these initiatives which made the company so revolutionary (and ultimately profitable) when it was founded are still in place, with Community Trade programs that help locals get a fair price for the products they sell to the company.
 Of course, The Body Shop hasn’t been without controversy, and a story in 2004 indicated that they might not be as green as they claimed to be.

 3. Whole Foods: Based in Austin, Texas, this natural foods retail chain started in 1978 when John Mackey and his girlfriend opened a small store.
-A few years later, after merging with another one, Whole Foods was born and has since expanded to over 302 stores in the United States, Canada and the UK.
+A few years later, after merging with another one, Whole Foods was born and has since expanded to over 302 stores in the United States, Canada, and the UK.
 Whole Foods is 3rd on the EPA’s “Top 25 Green Power Partners” and is regarded as one of the most socially responsible businesses operating in the U.S. today.
-The store focuses on retailing food and personal care products that have met their standards for being natural or organic and that do not harm animal or human welfare.
-This green pioneer in the food market hasn’t been without criticism in recent years, but its CEO and founder has assured customers that the company would work hard in the coming years to return to focusing on their roots by carrying less junk food.
+The store focuses on retailing food and personal care products that have met its standards for being natural or organic and that do not harm animal or human welfare.
+This green pioneer in the food market hasn’t been without criticism in recent years, but its CEO and founder have assured customers that the company would work hard in the coming years to return to focusing on its roots by carrying less junk food.

-4. Eden Foods: Eden Foods was founded over 40 years ago in 1968, when a group of students at the University of Michigan decided they were tired of the unhealthy, often chemical-laden offerings sold at the grocery store.
+4. Eden Foods: Eden Foods was founded over 40 years ago in 1968 when a group of students at the University of Michigan decided they were tired of the unhealthy, often chemical-laden offerings sold at the grocery store.
 Unable to find local retailers that sold something better, as this was well before the days of Whole Foods, they started their own organic food co-op.
-This eventually turned into a retail store, and the retail store into a production and distribution business that is one of the biggest and most trusted names in natural foods today.
+This eventually turned into a retail store and the retail store into a production and distribution business that is one of the biggest and most trusted names in natural foods today.
 Eden Foods’ commitment to natural products continues, and with the popularity of soy products and organic produce, the business brings in around $75 million in annual revenue, showing that being green can actually earn you green.

 6. Tom’s of Maine: Tom’s of Maine was founded in 1970 by Tom and Kate Chappell with a small investment of just $5,000.
 Since its humble beginnings, the company has focused on producing natural personal care products.
 They manufacture deodorants, soaps, and toothpaste using natural ingredients and without performing any animal testing.
 Many of their products are actually vegan.
 The company became so successful that in 2006, Colgate-Palmolive set out to buy it.
 The original owners sold it, but on the condition that any products sold under the name would still adhere to their natural and animal-friendly policies.